-Written by Ryan on Friday the 5th of May 2017.
+Written by Active Minds on Friday the 5th of May 2017.

 Unfortunately, there are no guaranteed ways to reduce your risk of being diagnosed with dementia, however, there are lifestyle choices you can make that will certainly reduce your risk of developing dementia when you are older.